TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-error-unexpected-result.md

 ## **Recommended Steps**

 ### **Use latest SDK versions and singleton client**
-<br>Always ensure you are using the latest SDK, [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet).
+Always ensure you are using the latest SDK, [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet).
 <br>Cosmos SDK's are thread safe, ensure singleton client.

 ### **Known Issues and Solutions**
-<br>Review the Github issues links below for your SDK platform to see if there is a known bug, and status of the fix from the Azure Cosmos DB team:
+Review the Github issues links below for your SDK platform to see if there is a known bug, and status of the fix from the Azure Cosmos DB team:
 	* [.NET SDK](https://github.com/Azure/azure-cosmosdb-dotnet/issues)
 	* [Java SDK](https://github.com/Azure/azure-documentdb-java/issues)
 	* [Node.js SDK](https://github.com/Azure/azure-cosmos-js/issues)